j-sho/Udacity_Project5/vagrant/catalog/README.md

 2. The vagrant machine will install
 3. Once it's complete, type vagrant ssh to login to the VM
 4. In the vm, cd /vagrant
-5. type "pyhon install_db.py" this will create the database with the categories defined in that script
+5. type "python db/__init__.py" this will create the database with the categories defined in that script
-6. type "python item_catalog.py" to start the server
+6. type "python application.py" to start the server

 ### Open in a webpage